Scheduled MonumentsEnglandStone cross in churchyard, Littleton Drew

 What is Stone cross in churchyard, Littleton Drew?

-Stone cross in churchyard, Littleton Drew, is a medieval stone cross situated within the churchyard of the parish church.
+Stone cross in churchyard, Littleton Drew is a medieval preaching cross located in the churchyard of Saint Mary the Virgin at Littleton Drew in Wiltshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004700.

 Who is responsible for protecting Stone cross in churchyard, Littleton Drew?